envoyproxy/learnenvoy/_articles/using-retries.md

 ## Configuring latency and success rate

-In our first example we add a configurable latency and success rate to the Python service that underlies all the Envoy examples.
+In our first example we've add a configurable latency and success rate to the Python service that underlies all the Envoy examples.

-First, check out the this tag of our examples:
+First, check out this tag of the example repo:

 `https://github.com/turbinelabs/envoy-examples/tree/step1`

-Next, start the Zipkin tracing example by running:
+Next, start the Zipkin tracing example in the `zipkin-tracing` directory by running:

 `docker-compose up --build -d`

-in the `zipkin-tracing` directory.

 Run wrk with: